caolib/caolib/README.md

 - 💻 I am a backend developer
 - 🧑‍🎓 I am a postgraduate
 - 🩷 I like reading comics and anime
-- ✨ i like some new things
+- ✨ I like some new things
 - 📧 Contact me through caolibx@qq.com

 </br>